MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-parallelcontroller.md

 ---
-Description: The Reset method of the CIM\_ParallelController class requests a reset of the logical device. ms.assetid: 7cdd46b5-b054-4322-bb05-dd9fd6d54f13 ms.tgt_platform: multiple
+description: The Reset method of the CIM\_ParallelController class requests a reset of the logical device. ms.assetid: 7cdd46b5-b054-4322-bb05-dd9fd6d54f13 ms.tgt_platform: multiple
 title: Reset method of the CIM_ParallelController class